Panathenaic prize amphora by the Euphiletos Painter

-The Euphiletos Painter Panathenaic Amphora is a black-figure terracotta amphora from the Archaic Period depicting a running race, now in the Metropolitan Museum of Art in New York.
+The Panathenaic Amphora by the Euphiletos Painter is a black-figure terracotta Panathenaic amphora from the Archaic Period depicting a running race, now in the Metropolitan Museum of Art in New York.
 It was painted by the Euphiletos Painter as a victory prize for the Panathenaic Games in Athens in 530 BC.

 Description

 The amphora was made by the Euphiletos Painter in 530 BC near the end of the Archaic Period of Greece.
-It was discovered in Attica.
+It was excavated in Vulci.
 Made out of terracotta, the amphora has a height of 24.5 inches (62.2 cm).
 On one side of the vase there is a depiction of a foot race, or stadion, and on the other side of the vase is a depiction of Athena Promachos.
 Many Panathenaic amphorae featured Athena in this pose and the event for which the vase was a prize for on the other side.
 Athena, brandishing a spear in one hand and a shield in the other, stands in between two pillars that have roosters sitting atop them.
 Alongside the left pillar is an inscription in Greek.
 This Attic amphora is painted in the black figure style, typical of all Panathenaic amphorae.
 Stemming from Proto-Corinthian roots, black-figure style includes incised details with silhouetted figures on a glossy vase.
 The silhouetted figures are the men in the stadion who are nude, bearded, and muscular.
 Running nude was part of the stadion, known as the gymnikos agon or nude struggle.
 Their musculature is highlighted through the use of incision creating white lines against the black figures.
 Each of the five men have their left leg extended forward in a long stride.
 The vase itself is mostly black with the silhouetted figures placed within the reddish brown spaces.
 Surrounding the rim of the vase's neck is a painted black chain, which, above and below it, has a repeating design.
 Its black handles stem from the neck of the vase to the top of the body.